Pijushgupta/avif-express/README.txt

 Go to "Avif Express" on left sidebar menu > On the "Avif express" page > Select the mode from the dropdown on "Rendering" row.

 == Change Log ==

+= 05.07.2023 =
+Backward compatibility - Browsers that don't support Avif images will get WebP images served on the fly.
+Bugfix: Images that don't belongs to the same domain no logger getting skipped.

 = 03.20.2023 =
 Added translation for German, Spanish, Russian, French, Hindi and Bengali, for backend Admin dash.